conarwelsh/nettuts-laravel4-and-backbone/README.md

             post: this.model.attributes
         }) );
     },

+    //add a comment for this post
     addComment: function(formData)
     {
         var
             self = this,

+            //build our url
             action = this.model.url() + '/comments'
         ;

+        //submit a post to our api
         $.post(action, formData, function(comment, status, xhr)
         {
+        	//create a new comment partial
             var view = new CommentViewPartial({
+            	//we are using a blank backbone model, since we done have any specific logic needed
                 model: new bb.Model(comment)
             });

-            view.render().$el.prependTo(self.$('[data-role="comments"]'));
+			//prepend the comment partial to the comments list view.render().$el.prependTo(self.$('[data-role="comments"]'));

+			//reset the form
             self.$('input[type="text"], textarea').val('');

-            self.model.attributes.comments.unshift(comment);
+            //prepend our new comment to the collection self.model.attributes.comments.unshift(comment);

+			//send a notification that we successfully added the comment
             notifications.add({
                 type: 'success',
                 message: 'Comment Added!'